intel/pepc/docs/guide-install.md

 ## Using pip

 Install pip and python virtualenv on your system.
 Most modern Linux distributions include a package for this.
-Also install git.
 For example, in Fedora, run

 ```
-dnf install python-pip git
+dnf install python-pip
 ```

 In Ubuntu, run

 ```
-apt install python3-venv git
+apt install python3-venv
 ```

 Install pepc into a python virtual environment using the following commands.